 - The graduate minor program must be approved by the Director of Graduate Studies in Development Studies and Social Change prior to, or concurrent with, submission of the Graduate Degree Plan or the Petition Form.

 - Completing your Degree Plan or the Petition Form through the Graduate School.
 Those forms are available on the Graduate School website.
-The student should follow the rules and guidelines of his or her major department in filling out these forms.
+Please follow the rules and guidelines of your major department in filling out these forms.
 Your department may be using the online GPAS system to formally declare the minor.
 The Director of Graduate Studies for the DSSC minor program can be contacted through ICGC.

 The most important requirements are that the graduate minor program should be declared on the Degree Program Form, and that all required courses for the minor must be completed before taking the preliminary Ph.D. examinations.

 Advising for the DSSC Minor Programs

 All students enrolled in the DSSC Graduate Minor have a primary academic adviser in their major department.
 For the DSSC Minor, advising inquiries may be directed to the ICGC Director(s) or to the DSSC Director of Graduate Studies.
 Students should consult with their major department to determine any additional requirements related to completing a minor program, for example required number of credits and number of S/N credits permitted, or whether a member of the examining committee must come from the minor program faculty.
 We also encourage DSSC Minor Program students to participate in the weekly brown bag series sponsored by ICGC during the academic year.